 Very excited to share that we – Dr. Jeffrey Carver (Univ of Alabama) and myself, received a Google Research Award for Inclusion Research to develop a DEI course for undergraduates – the students will learn to be better citizens of the tech industry by engaging with OSS communities.
 Click below to read the write-up about this grant on my department website.

-I am doing two invited talks on Gender and IT this month.
+I gave two invited talks on Gender and IT this month.

-I will be presenting at the Linux Foundation Event on September 24th – Linux Plumbers Conference, 2021 – Diversity, Equity and Inclusion session ; the topic of the talk is Motivations and Experiences of Women of Open Source Software.
+I presented at the Linux Foundation Event on September 24th – Linux Plumbers Conference, 2021 – Diversity, Equity and Inclusion session ; the topic of the talk is Motivations and Experiences of Women of Open Source Software.